AguaClara/sensor_dev/Fall 2019/Report 1.md

 In the Spring 2019 semester, the team tested this sensor to develop an absorbance-voltage relation and finalized the prototype for in-lab use, as well as the in-lab fluidized bed solids detector (FBSD) that was prototyped in Fall 2018 using 3D printing and embedded circuitry.
 The goal of this sensor was to provide the High Rate Sedimentation (HRS) team with a quick method of testing the concentration of clay particles within their testing parameters.
 Additionally, the subteam looked into submersibility design options for the turbidity sensor and ways to waterproof the sensor without compromising on accuracy.

 The subteam also finished prototyping the Microcontroller-Interfaced Analog (MIA) and developed a mobile application for the Mobile Application-Processed Endoscope (MAPE) turbidity sensors, which were two design ideas the subteam developed for the submersible sensor the previous semester.
 The MIA sensor determines when the sludge blanket levels are rising.
 The MAPE turbidity sensor connects an endoscope to an Android smartphone and displays the live feed from the endoscope camera, using the light intensity from the images collected to determine the water turbidity.
 The ultimate goal for these sensors was to provide the treatment plant operators with a cost-efficient and simple way to determine the height of the sludge blanket inside the floc hopper.
 This is critical to keep track of the rate at which the sludge blanket is rising.
+Using the UVCCamera library found [here](https://github.com/saki4510t/UVCCamera), the team was able to get the app connected to the endoscope.
+Upon being connected to a smartphone via USB, the live feed from the endoscope was displayed on the screen.
+While this part of the app was successful, other tasks, such as incorporating the image processing code created in past semesters and fixing the exposure/white balance of the image, have not been implemented yet.
+Other libraries may have to be used in conjunction with the UVCCamera library in order to process the images.

 Additionally, a new project was started that semester with the guidance of Marcin Sawczuk, a PhD student working with Professor Monroe Weber-Shirk.
 The goal was to build a low-cost turbidimeter that measures the efficiency of each stage of the water purification plant.
 This project had two main parts - the turbidimeter and the 254 nm sensor.
 Plans were made to use an infrared LED and measure the light received directly across and at 90° from the light source.
 This would result in a more accurate analysis of water purity, as it accounts for absorbance of light.
 In addition, the usefulness of the 254 nm light was researched and plans were made to incorporate the light in the design of the turbidimeter for Marcin's project in the future semesters.
 This ultraviolet wavelength could be used to measure the amount of organic matter in the water, as organic matter absorbs this wavelength easily.